oktadev/okta-blog/_source/_posts/2021-12-20-net-azure-cognitive-services.md

 ## Add Azure Storage

 To make your profile picture viewable, we need to persist the image somewhere.
-We'll use Azure Storage to do this and use a custom attribute in Okta to store a unique identifier to associate with the file in Azure.
+We'll use Azure Storage to do this and use a custom attribute in Okta to store a unique identifier associated with the file in Azure.
 You'll be able to upload and display a profile picture in the app.

 First, we'll create the custom attributes in Okta using the Okta admin dashboard.

 Log in to the [Okta admin dashboard](https://developer.okta.com/login/).
 Then navigate to **Directory** > **Profile Editor**.
-You should see an item named **User (default)**in the list, which is Okta's default user profile template.
+You should see an item named **User (default)** in the list, which is Okta's default user profile template.
 Select **User (default)** to open the **Profile Editor**.
 Press the **+Add Attribute** button.

 You'll add two string attributes, `profileImageKey` and `personId`:
 1. Use "Profile Image Key" as the display name and `profileImageKey` as the variable name.